 3) Target private schools

-Let’s look at how a sampling of flagship state universities that possess billion dollar endowments dish out the merit aid.
+Let’s look at how a sampling of how flagship state universities that possess billion dollar endowments award merit aid.

 Compare those relatively meager offerings to the generosity of private universities within those same three states—North Carolina, Virginia, and California.

 [table id=45 hide_columns=”2,3,6,7″ hide_rows=”3,4,7″ /]